Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Stochastic advection-diffusion-decay model with constant coefficients

 \subsection{Model}

 The model is the following stochastic partial differential equation (\citet[][Ch.
 20, Sec.
 3]{Whittle}, \citet[][Eq.(17)]{Lindgren}, \citet[][]{Sigrist}):

-where $t$ is time, $s$ is the spatial coordinate on the circle $\S^1(R)$ of radius $R$, $U$ is the advection velocity, $\rho$ is the decay (damping) parameter, $\nu$ is the diffusion parameter, $\alpha(t,s)$ is the standard white in time and space noise, and $\sigma$ is the intensity of the forcing.
+where $t$ is time, $s$ is the spatial coordinate on the circle $\S^1(R)$ of radius $R$, $U$ is the advection velocity, $\rho$ is the decay (damping) parameter, $\nu$ is the diffusion parameter, $\alpha(t,s)$ is the standard white (in space and time) Gaussian noise, and $\sigma$ is the intensity of the forcing.
 The four parameters $\boldsymbol\theta=(U,\rho,\nu,\sigma)$ are constant in space and time.